eiriklied/coffee_script_article/README.md

 It is not too hard to see that the CoffeeScript code has less noise and, it is easier to read what is actually going on.

-CoffeeScript has several other options that improves readability of your code.
+CoffeeScript has several other options that improves readability of your code and helps you avoid errors.
 Among these are:

+#### Automatic scoping of variables

+When declaring variables in JavaScript you should always be aware of the scopw you declare the variable in.
+Take the code below:

+    var name = "Jim";

+    // some other code

+    var myFunc = function() {
+      name = "Tom";
+      // other code
+    }
+    myFunc(); // the global variable name is now "Tom"

+When running the function `myFunc`, the variable `name` now exists in the global scope since we did not write the keyword `var` first.

+In CoffeeScript you never have to use `var`.
+CoffeeScript automatically adds the `var` keyword for you when compiling to JavaScript, so writing the following in CoffeeScript will not override any variables:

+    name = "Jim"

+    myFunc = ->
+      name = "Tom"

+    myFunc() # the global variable name is still "Jim"

 #### Suffixable operators